commfish/theme_adfg/README.md

 ###

-### Arguments
+### Arguments of note
+font_family = "Times New Roman"
+ADF&G guidelines recommend the Times New Roman font for all graphs.
+This can easily be changed to a sans-serif font for improved readability.

+legend.position.set = c(0.8, 0.9)
+Change the legend location here.

+legend.justification = c("center)
+Change the legend justification here

+box = "yes"; "no"
+Add a box around the figure, in accordance with the ADF&G publication guidelines

 theme\_adfg\_2 = function (font\_size = 18,

-                         font\_family = "serif", #"sans", #times new roman is recommended but it is a serif font - which is suboptimal for dataviz.
-That recommendation should be revisited and I used my creative liberties to ignore it.
+                         font\_family = "Times New Roman", #"sans", #times new roman is recommended but it is a serif font - which is suboptimal for dataviz.
                          #line\_size = 0.5,

                          rel\_small = 0.86 \* font\_size/font\_size,